Huegoxaga/notes/finance/related-concepts.md

     - When $$i^{\circ}$$ is a negative value, the factor table can't be used
     - When `i = g > 0` or $$i^{\circ}$$ is zero, the formula can be simplified as `P = N(A/(1+g))`
     - The cash flow amount at period `i` is $$A_i=A_1(1+g)^{i-1}$$
+- When inflation is considered multiply all future cash flow amount by `(1+f)^N` where f is the inflation rate

 ### Uneven Cash Flows